ImperialCollegeLondon/BSplinesProjectedGPs/README.md

-# Regularised B-splines projected Gaussian Process priors to estimate the age profile of COVID-19 deaths before and after vaccine roll-out
+# Regularised B-splines projected Gaussian Process priors to estimate time-trends of age-specific COVID-19 deaths related to vaccine roll-out

 Mélodie Monod, Alexandra Blenkinsop, Andrea Brizzi, Yu Chen, Vidoushee Jogarah, Yuanrong Wang, Samir Bhatt and Oliver Ratmann (2021).
-Regularised B-splines projected Gaussian Process priors to estimate the age profile of COVID-19 deaths before and after vaccine roll-out, http://arxiv.org/abs/2106.12360.
+Regularised B-splines projected Gaussian Process priors to estimate time-trends of age-specific COVID-19 deaths related to vaccine roll-out, http://arxiv.org/abs/2106.12360.

 ## Abstract
 The COVID-19 pandemic has caused severe public health consequences in the United States.
-The United States began a vaccination campaign at the end of 2020 targeting primarily elderly residents before extending access to younger individuals.
-With both COVID-19 infection fatality ratios and vaccine uptake being heterogeneous across ages, an important consideration is whether the age contribution to deaths shifted over time towards younger age groups.
-In this study, we use a Bayesian non-parametric spatial approach to estimate the age-specific contribution to COVID-19 attributable deaths over time.
-The proposed spatial approach is a low-rank Gaussian Process projected by regularised B-splines.
-Simulation analyses and benchmark results show that the spatial approach performs better than a standard B-splines approach and equivalently well as a standard Gaussian Process, for considerably lower runtimes.
-We find that COVID-19 has been especially deadly in the United States.
-The mortality rates among individuals aged 85+ ranged from 1\% to 5\% across the US states.
-Since the beginning of the vaccination campaign, the number of weekly deaths reduced in every US state with a faster decrease among individuals aged 75+ than individuals aged 0-74.
-Simultaneously to this reduction, the contribution of individuals age 75+ to deaths decreased, with important disparities in the timing and rapidity of this decrease across the country.
+In this study, we use a hierarchical Bayesian model to estimate the age-specific COVID-19 attributable deaths over time in the United States.
+The model is specified by a novel non-parametric spatial approach, a low-rank Gaussian Process (GP) projected by regularised B-splines.
+We show that this projection defines a new GP with attractive smoothness and computational efficiency properties, derive its kernel function, and discuss the penalty terms induced by the projected GP.
+Simulation analyses and benchmark results show that the spatial approach performs better than standard B-splines and Bayesian P-splines and equivalently well as a standard GP, for considerably lower runtimes.
+The B-splines projected GP priors that we develop are likely an appealing addition to the arsenal of Bayesian regularising priors.
+We apply the model to weekly, age-stratified COVID-19 attributable deaths reported by the US Centers for Disease Control, which are subject to censoring and reporting biases.
+Using the B-splines projected GP, we can estimate longitudinal trends in COVID-19 associated deaths across the US by 1-year age bands.
+These estimates are instrumental to calculate age-specific mortality rates, describe variation in age-specific deaths across the US, and for fitting epidemic models.
+Here, we couple the model with age-specific vaccination rates to show that lower vaccination rates in younger adults aged 18-64 are associated with significantly stronger resurgences in COVID-19 deaths, especially in Florida and Texas.
+These results underscore the critical importance of medically able individuals of all ages to be vaccinated against COVID-19 in order to limit fatal outcomes.

 ## About this repository
 | Folder    | Description |